John-Paul-R/kits/README.md

 ### Player Kit Usage Files

-Whenever a player successfully claims a kit, the time at which this kit was claimed is recorded in a user-specific file in the directory `world/kits_user_data` in a file named `<player_uuid>.nbt`.
+Whenever a player successfully claims a kit, the time at which this kit was claimed is recorded in a user-specific file named `<player_uuid>.nbt` in the directory `world/kits_user_data`.

-If you wish to reset or modify when a user can next use a kit that they have already claimed, you can edit the time specified here (stored as [milliseconds since Epoch](https://www.epochconverter.com/)).
+If you wish to reset or modify when a user can next use a kit that they have already claimed, you can edit the time specified in this file (stored as [milliseconds since Epoch](https://www.epochconverter.com/)).
 To reset all kit cooldowns for a given user, simply delete the nbt file that corresponds to them.

 ---